dartoos-dev/well_formed/README.md

 );
 ```

-You can constrain the allowed values in several ways:
+You can constrain the range of allowed input values in various ways through the
+following named constructors:

 - [NumField.pos](https://pub.dev/documentation/well_formed/latest/numeric/NumField/NumField.pos.html)
   for positive numbers.